-Blogs.IFAS is a strategic communications website that serves as a platform for UF/IFAS Extension, Teaching, and Research employees to directly post content to share with their clients and stakeholders.
+Blogs.IFAS is a strategic communications digital space that serves as a platform for UF/IFAS Extension, Teaching, and Research employees to directly post content to share with their clients and stakeholders.
 If you have not taken a tour of Blogs.IFAS we encourage you to do so.
 We currently have more than 700 bloggers feeding content regularly into more than 100 blogs!
 Below you will find some helpful links:

 Contact email@example.com to learn how we can help you with your next web initiative.